Your success story starts here!

 Outcome measures establish a base line function at the start of your comprehensive care plan.
 Then utilized again to track the progress and efficacy of the treatment plan.

 Evidence based practices are a set of established standards from past research, clinical experiences, and patient values.

 Patient centered care programs put the patients needs first.
 This includes listening, informing, and involving the patient in their choice of care.

-At Heartland O&P we keep the heart of our patients in mind through everything we do.
+At Professional O&P we keep the heart of our patients in mind through everything we do.

 Hello, my name is Brandon L. Smith.
-I am the Manhattan Heartland owner and I am the founder and CEO of Professional Orthotic & Prosthetic Services, LLC which is an O&P lab in Manhattan, KS.
+I purchased Heartland O&P Manhattan and the founder of Professional Orthotic & Prosthetic Services, LLC which is an O&P technologies lab in Manhattan, KS.

 I first learned this trade in the Army, where I served for 7.5 years.
 This is where I fell in love with what I do.
 I am a combat veteran and 100% disabled.
 I have a love and passion to help improve someone’s life.
 It’s important for me to do my best for each and every patient.
 I take great pride in what we do here and what we make.

-I hold a Bachelor of Liberal Arts from UMASS Lowell (2015) and a Masters of Science in Orthotics and Prosthetics from Baylor College of Medicine (2017).
-I have over 14 years experience in the field.
+I hold a BLA from UMASS Lowell (2015) and a Masters of Science in Orthotics and Prosthetics from Baylor College of Medicine (2017).
+I have over 14 years experience in the O&P field.

 In my spare time, I enjoy bow hunting, fishing and hiking but most importantly, I enjoy quality time with my family.
 My wife and I have 3 daughters and a son.